Are you afraid of certain social situations? Do you routinely avoid them?

 I firmly believe that for a very modest price tag, L-Theanine supplementation can offer these folks a new lease on life.

-It’s very sad to think that there are thousands of people in the world suffering in silence, hiding away from not just others, but from their own lives.
+It’s very sad to think that there are thousands of people in the world suffering in silence, hiding away not just from other people, but from their own lives.

 Anyone giving L-Theanine supplementation a try should look for a Suntheanine product to ensure the best quality.